souch/SMP/README.md

 Feel free to add GitHub issues (feature request, bugs...).
 If you need a feature that is in the todolist, open a feature request on github to speed up its development.

+A UML class diagram describe a bit the architecture for people that would want to develop the software [UmlClass.png](misc/UmlClass.png).

 ### Donation